Fights in bread lines, despair in shelters: War threatens to unravel Gaza’s close-knit society

 One woman told The Associated Press that her nephew, a 27-year-old father of five in the urban refugee camp of Jabaliya in northern Gaza, was stabbed in the back with a kitchen knife after being accused of cutting the line for water.
 He needed dozens of stitches, she said, speaking on condition of anonymity for fear of reprisals.

-The violence has jarred the tiny territory, where family names are linked to community status and even small discretions can be magnified in the public eye.
+The violence has jarred the tiny territory, where family names are linked to community status and even small indiscretions can be magnified in the public eye.

 “The social fabric for which Gaza was known is fraying due to the anxiety and uncertainty and loss,” said Juliette Touma, a spokesperson for the U.N. agency for Palestinian refugees.